DayHalf Day Tour

-Day 1: arriving Tehran, visiting Tehran
+Day 1: Arrive in Tehran, visit Tehran

-At the end of the day, we will get a chance to see a variety of Persian hand-woven carpets and rugs in the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
-On top of that, we will also be given an insight into the history of these carpets.
-Stay overnight in Tehran.
+We leave the hotel at 9:30 for a trip to the Carpet Museum which houses more than 100 spectacular pieces from all over Iran.
+Here we will get a chance to see a variety of Persian hand-woven carpets and rugs.
+We will also be given an insight into the history of these carpets.

 Attention: The priority in sightseeing may be changed due to the time of your arrival, preference of your guide and also official and unofficial holidays of some museums.

 Sightseeing: The National Museum of Iran, Golestan Palace, Bazaar, National Jewelry Museum